-While living, working and studying in a foreign country admittedly has its share of challenges, Concordia students are truly blessed to be spending a part of their informative school years in China—a country teeming with both history and modern day adventure and where the culture is unique and awe-inspiring.
+While living, working and studying in a foreign country admittedly has its share of challenges, Concordia students are truly blessed to be spending a part of their formative school years in China—a country teeming with both history and modern day adventure and where the culture is unique and awe-inspiring.
 For students seeking opportunities to serve and lead, China is a place where they can have an impact.
 Concordia has purposefully designed its educational travel program for students to grow through intimate experiences and improved understanding of their host country.
 Unique opportunities are offered in each division.

 Middle school students, teachers and chaperones embark on exciting, engaging, age-appropriate trips to four of China’s most historic and scenic areas.
-These trips occur in the first quarter, and destinations complement classroom learning and give students hands-on exposure to the rich history and culture of China.
+These trips occur in the first semester, and destinations complement classroom learning and give students hands-on exposure to the rich history and culture of China.

 Concordia’s high school provides its student body with an annual weeklong educational travel experience within China called “TrIBES” (Transforming Individuals By Education and Service).